kethanvarma/kethanvarma/README.md

 - 👋 Hi, I’m @kethanvarma
-- 👀 I’m interested in Python and mysql
+- 👀 I’m interested in Python and AWS
 - 🌱

 <!---